TatianaTylosky/mentor-material/mentor-field-guide.md

 **Be a Coach**

-Just like no two games are the same, no two sessions will be the same.
+Just like no two games are the same, no two sessions will be exactly alike.
 Every student has a different learning style, and it’s up to you to write their playbook.
 Hold your students accountable to themselves.
 Know their strengths and weaknesses.
 Plan drills and set training schedules.
 Use the strategies below to ensure every minute spent with your student is working toward achieving their goal.

 **Socratic Method**

 The Socratic Method is ancient educational technology.
 It’s also [state of the art](http://jorendorff.github.io/hackday/2013/tutoring).
-Here’s an example.
-Let’s say a student came and asked you: “Why doesn’t this Python code work?: `print ‘yes’ + 3`”
+Here’s an example:  Let’s say a student came and asked you: “Why doesn’t this Python code work?: `print ‘yes’ + 3`”

-A non-socratic response might be:  “_Because you can’t concatenate strings and integers._”
+A **non-Socratic** response might be:  “_Because you can’t concatenate strings and integers._”

+While that answer is *true*, it doesn’t help the student understand *why* you can’t add the two.

-A socratic response might look like this:
+A Socratic response might look like this:

  Mentor: “_What are you trying to do with this code?_”